jakobhviid/BigDataCourseExercises/lectures/05/README.md

 Multiple approaches for interfacing with MongoDB have been covered in the previous section.
 Now you need to fill documents into the database before writing queries on the documents.

 The objective of this exercise is to configure a Kafka Connect connector that uses the `INGESTION` topic as a source and MongoDB as a sink.
-Therefore the exercise assumes you have records inside the `INGESTION` topic.
+Therefore, the exercise assumes you have records inside the `INGESTION` topic.

-**Task**: If the `INGESTION` topic is empty we recommend revisiting [Exercise 03](./../03/exercises.md#exercise-3---produce-messages-to-kafka-using-python) from lecture 3 and re-establish the Kafka produce to create new records.
+**Task**: If the `INGESTION` topic is empty we recommend revisiting [Exercise 03](./../03/README.md#exercise-4---produce-messages-to-kafka-using-python) from lecture 3 and re-establish the Kafka produce to create new records.

 **Task**: Configure a Kafka Connect connector to move records from Kafka to MongoDB.

 **Hint:** This task can be solved with multiple approaches.
-Please start by revisiting the concept in [Exercise 06](./../03/exercises.md#exercise-6---kafka-connect-and-hdfs) from lecture 3.
+Please start by revisiting the concept in [Exercise 06](./../03/README.md#exercise-7---kafka-connect-and-hdfs) from lecture 3.

 **Hint:** Then read the documentation here: [Configure the Sink Connector](https://www.mongodb.com/docs/kafka-connector/current/tutorials/sink-connector/#configure-the-sink-connector).
-The documentation suggests to post the configuration to the Kafka Connect REST API, which is similar to the approach in [Exercise 06](./../03/exercises.md#exercise-6---kafka-connect-and-hdfs).
+The documentation suggests to post the configuration to the Kafka Connect REST API, which is similar to the approach in [Exercise 06](./../03/README.md#exercise-7---kafka-connect-and-hdfs).

-**NB:** Remember to setup port-forwarding for the Kafka Connect REST API.
+**NB:** Remember to set up port-forwarding for the Kafka Connect REST API.

 <details>
 <summary><strong>Hint:</strong> Post configuration</summary>

 This example requires port-forwarding.
-Therefore ensure `kubectl port-forward svc/kafka-connect 8083` is running in a terminal on your local host.
+Therefore, ensure `kubectl port-forward svc/kafka-connect 8083` is running in a terminal on your local host.

 Look into the configuration in the chunk below and execute the command in your terminal to create a Kafka Connect connector: